How To Get A Medical Marijuana Card Online In CT [2020 Update]

 - Visit your doctor for a follow-up appointment.

-- or…Do a video consult with your doctor online using your cell phone, tablet, or PC
+- or…Do a video consult with your CT Marijuana Doctor online using your cell phone, tablet, or PC

 - Sign onto your portal account and update any information that has changed.